 John Pameri, Chief Security Officer

 John Pameri has served the Lewa Wildlife Conservancy and the Ngare Sergoi Rhino Sanctuary since 1992, beginning as a rhino ranger and advancing through the ranks to his current position as Chief Security Officer, supervising Lewa’s 150-member security staff.
 Born in a community near Lewa, John was educated in Lewa-Sponsored Schools, and in 2006 underwent a year of advanced training at the Southern African Wildlife College in South Africa.
+In 2013, he received training for a Private Pilot License from Pietermariztburg Flight Training Centre, South Africa.

-Faith Riunga, Education Officer
+Faith Riunga, Education Programme Manager

 Elodie A. Sampéré, Head of Conservation Marketing